mhrafi21/12mhrafi/README.md

 #### Web Developer
 ## Hi there, my name is Rafi

 I love to write code  to work as a web developer to make both front-end as well as back-end using MERN stack.
-In front-end is used one of the most popular framework React.js, Tailwindcss, and back-end is used express, mongoDB, node.js etc.
+In front-end is used one of the most popular framework React.js and back-end is used express, mongoDB, node.js etc. Specially I am comfortable to build any website with JavaScript programming language.

 ### Technologies and Tools :